SAP/cap-operator/website/content/en/docs/usage/tenant-provisioning.md

       type: TenantOperation
 ```

-The `CAPTenantOperation` is further reconciled to create Kubernetes Jobs (steps) which are derived from the latest `CAPApplicationVersion` which is in `Ready` state.
+The `CAPTenantOperation` is further reconciled to create Kubernetes jobs (steps), which are derived from the latest `CAPApplicationVersion`, which is in `Ready` state.
 The steps comprise of a `TenantOperation` job and optional `CustomTenantOperation` steps.
-The `TenantOperation` step uses built in cli based tenant operations from `@sap/cds-mtxs` to execute tenant provisioning.
+The `TenantOperation` step uses built in CLI-based tenant operations from `@sap/cds-mtxs` to execute tenant provisioning.

-The `CAPTenant` reaches a Ready state, only after
+The `CAPTenant` reaches a `Ready` state, only after

-- Successful completion of all `CAPTenantOperation` steps
+- a successful completion of all `CAPTenantOperation` steps.
-- Creation of Istio `VirtualService` which allows HTTP requests on the tenant subdomain to reach the application
+- the creation of Istio `VirtualService`, which allows HTTP requests on the tenant subdomain to reach the application.

 ![tenant-provisioning](/cap-operator/img/activity-tenantprovisioning.png)

 ## Tenant Deprovisioning

-Similar to the tenant provisioning process, when a tenant unsubscribes from the application, the request is received by the Subscription Server.
+Similar to the tenant provisioning process, when a tenant unsubscribes from the application, the request is received by the subscription server.
 It validates the existence and status of the `CAPTenant` and submits a request for deletion to the Kubernetes API server.

-The controller identifies that the `CAPTenant` has to be deleted, but withholds deletion till it can create and watch for successful completion of a `CAPTenantOperation` of type deprovisioning.
-The `CAPTenantOperation` creates the corresponding jobs (steps) which executes the tenant deprovisioning.
+The controller identifies that the `CAPTenant` has to be deleted, but withholds deletion until it can create and watch for a successful completion of a `CAPTenantOperation` of type deprovisioning.
+The `CAPTenantOperation` creates the corresponding jobs (steps), which execute the tenant deprovisioning.